jbwharris/scrobblerad.io/README.md

 - [X] Add lastfm listeners and total listens.
 - [ ] Randomize station selection.
 - [ ] Choose your favourite stations to play instead of selecting from complete list.
+- [ ] Add volume controls
+- [ ] Add support for native scrobbling for ListenBrainz, libre.fm and RockSky

 ## Acknowledgements
 - This project was originally forked from [PWA RadioKing Player](https://github.com/lunar-d/PWA-RadioKing-Player).
 When I started this project, I didn't know much about radio APIs or progressive web apps and this project offered me a good introduction while giving me a foundation to build from.
 It was originally for playing a single radio station and I was able to make an extensible structure where I could add tons of radio stations.